 Local currencies on the other hand are mainly affected by local economy.

-During the great depression, the austrian village of Wörgl attempted a monetary experiment: A complementary local currency.
+During the great depression, the austrian village of Wörgl attempted a monetary experiment to fight deflation: A complementary local currency.

 |denomination||Schilling (1:1 national currency)|

 |issuance||by the muncipality, as partial salary for infrastructure work|